bkz/dropbox-uri/README.md

   and double-click on it (it runs silently so nothing will happen).

-  Add a menu-item to the Finder right-click menu for generating Dropbox URIs using Automator:
+  Add a menu-item to the Finder right-click menu for generating Dropbox URIs using Automator (screenshots [1][s1] and [2][s2]):

-  - Launch Automator, create new service [screenshot][s1], from the "Library" choose "Utilities" and drag and drop "Run shell script" to the workflow.
+  - Launch Automator, create new service, from the "Library" choose "Utilities" and drag and drop "Run shell script" to the workflow.

   - Set "Services recieves selected" to "files and folders" and limit the applications to "Finder".
-In the "Run Shell Script" pane set "pass input" to "as arguments" and paste the following line into text area (change the path if needed) [screenshot][s2]:
+In the "Run Shell Script" pane set "pass input" to "as arguments" and paste the following line into text area (change the path if needed):

       open -a /Applications/DropboxURI.app "$@"